Predicting building performance in future climate change scenarios: a comparative study of actual and simulated data

 October and February

 Applications accepted all year round

-Applications are invited for a self-funded, 3 year full-time or 6 year part-time PhD studentship, to commence in October 2020 or February 2021.
-This project involves the prediction of building performance in future climate change scenarios, and is supervised by Stephen Neale, Professor Mark Gaterell and Dr Brett Martinson.
+Applications are invited for a self-funded, 3 year full-time or 6 year part-time PhD studentship, to commence in October or February.

 Studies have identified a performance gap between the design of a building and the building's constructed behaviour.
 As a result of this difference, buildings might be less energy efficient than specified or overheat unexpectedly in high outdoor temperatures.
 At the same time, climate predictions indicate evolving changes in global environmental conditions.